 Most lenders will accept a ‘Gifted Deposit’ from a buyer, both your Solicitor and Lender must be aware of this.

 You will need to talk to an Independent Financial Advisor.
 They will arrange to meet you, or have an initial chat on the phone, and will look at both your income and out-goings and which Lender will offer you the best mortgage to suit your personal circumstances, and will then be able to tell you how much the monthly repayments will be.
 To find out more about our panel Independent Financial Advisors, take a look at our Financial Buyers Guide.

 It’s important to have a Solicitor who is experienced in new homes purchases.
 This is because buying a new home is different to buying a second hand home.
-The legal process is the same but there are additional procedures when buying a new home, and particularly if you are using the Help to Buy Equity Loan Scheme.
+The legal process is the same but there are additional procedures when buying a new home.
 You will need to appoint a Solicitor when you reserve your new home.
 The timeline for an exchange of Contracts is set by us and experienced Solicitors will be able to meet these deadlines.
 Take a look at our Buyers Guide – Legal

 Yes, at reservation all buyers are required to pay a reservation deposit to secure the home they have chosen.
-Our reservation fee is £1,000 but if you are using the Help to Buy Equity Loan Scheme you will pay £500.
+Our reservation fee is £1,000.
 Reservation fee terms & conditions are detailed on our Reservation Forms.

 *please make sure you read the information concerning reservation fees before signing the Reservation Form.